The Beach Boys: Achievements

 The Beach Boys are one of the most critically acclaimed, commercially successful, and influential bands of all time.
-They have sold over 100 million records worldwide.
-The group's early songs made them major pop stars in the US, the UK, Australia and other countries, having seven top 10 singles between April 1963 and November 1964.
-They were one of the first American groups to exhibit the definitive traits of a self-contained rock band, playing their own instruments and writing their own songs, and they were one of the few American bands formed prior to the 1964 British Invasion to continue their success.
-Among artists of the 1960s, they are one of the central figures in the histories of rock.
+A central figure in the history of rock music, the group's early songs made them major pop stars in the U.S., the UK, Australia and other countries, having seven U.S. top 10 singles between April 1963 and November 1964.
+They were one of the first American groups to exhibit the definitive traits of a self-contained rock band, playing their own instruments and writing their own songs, one of the first rock groups to exert autonomy over their recording sessions, and one of the few American bands formed prior to the 1964 British Invasion to continue their success.

+By the end of their original tenure with Capitol in 1969, they had sold 65 million records worldwide, closing the 1960s as the most commercially successful American group in popular music.
 Between the 1960s and 2020s, they had 37 songs reach the US Top 40 (the most by an American group) with four topping the Billboard Hot 100; they also hold Nielsen SoundScan's record as the top-selling American band for albums and singles.

-Brian Wilson's artistic control over the Beach Boys' records was unprecedented for the time.
-Carl Wilson elaborated: "Record companies were used to having absolute control over their artists.
-It was especially nervy, because Brian was a 21-year-old kid with just two albums.
-It was unheard of.
-But what could they say?
-Brian made good records."
-This made the Beach Boys one of the first rock groups to exert studio control.
-Music producers after the mid-1960s would draw on Brian's influence, setting a precedent that allowed bands and artists to enter a recording studio and act as producers, either autonomously, or in conjunction with other like minds.
+As of 2016, they had sold over 100 million records worldwide.